Functional limit theorems for random walks perturbed by positive alpha-stable jumps: Appendix

 Hence, $\lim_{n\to\infty} f_n(\lambda_n(\rho_n))$ exists and is equal to $\lim_{n\to\infty} f_n(t_n)$.
 By the same argument as before we infer $\lim_{n\to\infty} f_n(t_n)\in \{f(t_0-), f(t_0)\}$.

 Conditions \ref{prop:criterion:2} and \ref{prop:criterion:3} of Proposition \ref{prop:criterion} can be verified similarly. \end{proof} \end{appendix}

-\begin{funding} A. Iksanov and A. Pilipenko acknowledge support by the National Research Foundation of Ukraine (project 2020.02/0014 ``Asymptotic regimes of perturbed random walks: on the edge of modern and classical probability'').
+\begin{acks}[Acknowledgments] We thank two anonymous referees for many useful suggestions which significantly improved the presentation of our results.
+Our special thanks go to one of the referees who has kindly informed us about the line of research on the oscillating random walks and provided a list of relevant references. \end{acks} \begin{funding} A. Iksanov and A. Pilipenko acknowledge support by the National Research Foundation of Ukraine (project 2020.02/0014 ``Asymptotic regimes of perturbed random walks: on the edge of modern and classical probability'').
 A. Pilipenko was also partially supported by the Alexander von Humboldt Foundation within the Research Group Linkage Programme {\it Singular diffusions: analytic and stochastic approaches}. \end{funding}